-Does everyone have the same reaction to it?
+Does everyone have the same reaction to coffee?

 Andy Blow has a few top 10 Ironman and 70.3 finishes and an Xterra World Age Group title to his name.
 He founded Precision Hydration to help athletes solve their hydration issues.
 He has a degree in Sport and Exercise Science and was once the Team Sports Scientist for Benetton and Renault F1 teams.